mvolkmann/blog/input/github-pages.md

    "\_site" directory created by the `eleventy` command.
 1. Create a `.gitignore` file containing the lines `/node_modules` and `/_site`.
-1. Edit `package.json` and replace the "test" script with the following npm scripts, most of which are just conveniences:
+1. Edit `package.json` and replace the "test" script with the following npm scripts, most of which are only conveniences:

    ```json
    "add": "git add .",